return42/sphkerneldoc/linux_src_doc/arch/arc/include/asm/mach_desc_h.rst

 .. c:type:: struct machine_desc

-    Board specific callbacks, called from ARC common code Provided by each ARC board using \ :c:func:`MACHINE_START`\ /\ :c:func:`MACHINE_END`\ , so a multi-platform kernel builds with array of such descriptors.
+    Board specific callbacks, called from ARC common code Provided by each ARC board using \ :c:func:`MACHINE_START`\ /MACHINE_END(), so a multi-platform kernel builds with array of such descriptors.
 We extend the early DT scan to also match the DT's "compatible" string against the \ ``dt_compat``\  of all such descriptors, and one with highest "DT score" is selected as global \ ``machine_desc``\ .

 .. _`machine_desc.definition`: